Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

 Data Parallel
 ^^^^^^^^^^^^^
 :class:`~torch.nn.DataParallel` (DP) splits a batch across k GPUs.
-That is, if you have a batch of 32 and use DP with 2 gpus, each GPU will process 16 samples, after which the root node will aggregate the results.
+That is, if you have a batch of 32 and use DP with 2 GPUs, each GPU will process 16 samples, after which the root node will aggregate the results.

 .. warning:: DP use is discouraged by PyTorch and Lightning.
 State is not maintained on the replicas created by the